 It’s been ages since I had beef spare ribs marinated with extra heat spicy.
 Well, Friday is Happy hours.
-This means more boozy drink.
+This means boozier drink.
 Instead of heavy alcohol consumption, let have some heat with the heatwave weather.

 Are you ready to take this challenge with me?
 I guess, out there, there are people who can take extra heat spicy chili.
 This is a great recipe for you.
 For those who cannot take too spicy heat, omit the birds-eyes chilies.